Editorial by Dr. Rudolf Müller

 (Technical Editor at OEM&Supplier)

-We at OEM&Supplier look forward to providing a forum inwhich the German industry and its service partners can present and showcase their latest developments, technologies, innovations and products – and not only in tried and tested print format, but also cross-media.
+They make OEM&Supplier a forum where German industry and its service partners can present and showcase their latest developments, technologies, innovations and products – not only in proven print form but also in cross-media.

-Dear Readers, this opens up much more background and contextual information, via the interactions, links and the Networking to web contents and the social media, than is possible in the print edition.
+This opens up the opportunity for you, dear readers, to learn considerably more about backgrounds and relationships via interactions, links and networking with web content and social media than is possible in the print articles.

 We hope you enjoy reading and networking.
-We would like tothank all authors, interview partners and advertisers for their cooperation and cordially invite you to contribute to the success of the magazine with contributions, interviews and advertisements for the next issue, hich will be published in autumn 2018.
+We thank our authors, interview partners and advertisers for their excellent cooperation and cordially invite you to contribute to the success of the magazine with articles, interviews and advertisements in the next issue, which will appear in spring 2019.